SoftwareAG/c8y-docs/content/device-tutorials/mbed-ublox.md

 #### Performing a factory reset

-When a u-blox device is already registered under a certain tenant, a factory reset has to be performed to remove the stored credentials so that the device can be re-registered again.
+When a u-blox device is already registered under a certain tenant, a factory reset must be performed to remove the stored credentials so that the device can be re-registered again.
 The factory reset is performed as follows:

 * Press and hold the joystick when (re)starting an already registered device.
 * Prior to 2.1, after the LCD display shows "Join Network" and the device is correctly joined to the network, you should see "Reset Success" shown on the LCD display, which indicates a successful factory reset.
 Starting from version 2.1, a factory reset is much faster, simply wait for "Factory resetting" to appear on the screen, and you can release your finger.
 After about 2 seconds, you should see "Reset Success" on the display.